 The Insect Collection has about 1.5 million pinned insect specimens and 52,000 slide-mounted specimens.

 Access to the collection

-You can access the collection records of specimens held in the Plant Pathology Herbarium and Insect Collection through the Department of Agriculture and Fisheries and Biological Collections portal and the Australian Plant Pest Database.
+You can access the collection records of specimens held in the Plant Pathology Herbarium and Insect Collection through the Department of Agriculture and Fisheries and Biological Collections portal.

 If you are a researcher, you can access the collection by prior arrangement—contact the curator by phone.